sachink2010/ec2-bedrock-access/README.md

 ```

 # EC2 Configuration Requirements
-Ensure your EC2 instance has an instance profile attached with the necessary Bedrock permissions
+1. Ensure your EC2 instance has an instance profile attached with the necessary Bedrock permissions.
+See permissions above
-Configure your EC2 security group to allow inbound traffic:
+2. Configure your EC2 security group to allow inbound traffic:
 - Port 8501 (Streamlit default port)
 - Source: Your IP address or appropriate CIDR range